snabbdom/snabbdom/README.md

 }
 ```

-Instead of actually invokaing the `numberView` function this will only place
+Instead of actually invoking the `numberView` function this will only place
 a dummy vnode in the virtual tree.
 When Snabbdom patches this dummy vnode
 against a previous vnode it will compare the value of `n`.
 If `n` is unchanged
 it will simply reuse the old vnode.
 This avoids recreating the number view and